zuozhenggh/learning-library/developer-library/microservices-with-converged-db/build-code-deploy-microservices/build-code-deploy-microservices.md

   ![](images/d575874fe6102633c10202c74bf898bc.png " ")

-8. Check that the load balancer service is running, and note the external IP address and port.
+8. Check that the load balancer service is running, and write down the external IP address and port.

     ```